 In addition, because our unique 2Ku modem includes a second demodulator, it can process two receive signals at the same time.
 Taking the system even further allows us to dedicate one satellite receive path to IPTV, which means more channels can be supported without impacting the available bandwidth to passengers.

 An important role for the aviation modem is registering the handoff from one satellite to the next, reorienting the antenna, reacquiring the signal and reestablishing the data link to servers on the ground.
 Satellite handoffs are difficult enough with existing wide-beam satellites.
-But they’re even more complicated with some of the upcoming Low-Earth Orbit satellite networks (LEOs).
+But they’re even more complicated with some of the upcoming High-through satellite networks (HTS).
 As these satellites come online in the near future, our modem’s ability to rapidly switch from one beam to the next is essential.

-Gogo’s newest inflight modem offers dramatically improved beam switching for less passenger interruption.
-While traditional modems require two to five minutes to switch between satellites, The Gogo 2Ku modem makes 90 percent of beam switches in 75 seconds or less.
-This level of efficiency ensures compatibility with LEO networks and state-of-the-art performance for the foreseeable future.
+Gogo’s newest inflight modem offers dramatically improved beam switching times for less passenger interruption.
+This level of efficiency ensures compatibility with HTS networks and state-of-the-art performance for the foreseeable future.

 Another key is its reliance on adaptive modulation.
 As the aircraft approaches the strongest part of the satellite beam, the modem “adapts” to the signal strength.
 This seamless operation provides higher signal efficiency to the aircraft based on the aircraft’s position relative to the beam.